Written by Ed Craig.

 the following fundamental, yet important MIG process control test, and after the test ask your self, "is this info important to my company and to my career.

 MANAGERS - ENGINEERS - SUPERVISORS AND TECHNICIANS, TO AVOID ROBOT

 WELD PROBLEMS, IT'S LOGICAL YOU WOULD

-TO TAKE OWNERSHIP OF THE PROCESSES
+TO TAKE OWNERSHIP AND BE ACCOUNTABLE FOR THE PROCESSES

 It's a reality that with